Dampfwalze/PhysX_CMakeTargets/README.md

 # PhysX_CMaketargets

-This is a fork of NVIDIA PhysX SDK with added CMake targets.
+This is a fork of the NVIDIA PhysX SDK with added CMake targets.

-**Only tested on Windows**
+**Only tested on Windows and WSL**

 ## Features